dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     *Note that the element inference will never produce a set element type here given this downwards context.*

-*   If `collection` is not syntactically known to be a set or map literal, then the downwards context for the elements of `collection` is `?`, and the disambiguation is done as follows:
+*   Otherwise, `collection` is not syntactically known to be a set or map literal, then the downwards context for the elements of `collection` is `?`, and the disambiguation is done as follows:

-    *   If all elements `ei` have a set element type `Ti`, and at least one element does not have a key/value type pair, then `collection` is a set literal with static type `Set<T>` where `T` is the upper bound of `Ti`.
+    *   If all elements can be a set, and at least one element must be a set, then `collection` is a set literal with static type `Set<T>` where `T` is the upper bound of the set element types of the elements.
-        *In other words, if every element can be a set and at least one must, it is a set.*

-    *   If all elements `ei` have key element type `Ki`, and value element type `Vi` , and at least one element does not have a set element type, then `e` is a map literal with static type `Map<K, V>` where `K` is the upper bound of `Ki` and `V` is the upper bound of `Vi`. *In other words, if every element can be a map and at least one must, it is a map.*
+    *   If all elements can be a map, and at least one element must be a map, then `e` is a map literal with static type `Map<K, V>` where `K` is the upper bound of the key types of the elements and `V` is the upper bound of the value types.

-    *   If all elements have both a set element type and a key/value type pair, then the literal is ambiguous and it is a compile-time error. *This occurs when all the leaf elements are dynamic spreads.*
+    *   If all elements can be both maps and sets, then the literal is ambiguous and it is a compile-time error. *This occurs when all the *leaf elements* are dynamic spreads.*

-    *   Otherwise, there is at least one element which has only a set element type, and one element which has only a key/value type, then it is a compile-time error since the literal is constrained to be both a map and a set.
+    *   Otherwise, it is a compile-time error because there is at least one element must be a set, and one element which must be a map.

 #### Lists